Energy Recovery Ventilators provide a direct route for fresh air to bring moisture indoors

-ERVs transfer heat and water vapor through incoming and outgoing airstreams.
+ERV systems transfer heat and water vapor through incoming and outgoing airstreams.
 Water vapor will move from the more humid air stream to the less humid air stream, returning the moisture from where it originated, so all the water added to the air from cooking and cleaning stays trapped inside.
 Imagine an apartment with the thermostat set at 70 degrees with an indoor relative humidity (RH) maintained around 55%.
-Would an ERV be able to dehumidify the home without having to adjust the thermostat temperature?
+Does an ERV remove and control the humidity in the home without having to adjust the thermostat temperature?
 No, in reality, indoor humidity will rise.
-When outdoor humidity is 90%, even if an ERV could reduce incoming moisture by 20% it would still significantly increase the indoor relative humidity, mold grows and spreads indoors if relative humidity is not maintained below 60%.
+When outdoor humidity is 90%, even if an ERV system could reduce incoming moisture by 20% it would still significantly increase the indoor relative humidity.
+Joseph Lstiburek’s article Relative Humidity states “interior relative humidity should be maintained so that a 70 percent relative humidity at a building surface is avoided in order to control mold growth and should never rise above 60 percent in any event.”1

 ERVS transfer heat and water vapor through incoming and outgoing airstreams.
 Water vapor will move from the more humid air stream to the less humid air stream, trapping moisture generated inside.